TorbenRahbekKoch/mr-legacy/public/data/blogs/code-that-fits-in-your-head/entry.md

 > *Log all impure actions, but no more*

 There is, naturally, no need to log input and results of pure functions, since you have tests covering those.
+You have?
+Don't you?

 *Chapter 14 - Rythm:*